This post is sponsored by The Allstate Foundation. All opinions are my own.

 - Make decisions as a family

 Providing real life lessons for teens helps build resilience and a strong sense of self.
 For additional tips and more information, on raising happy successful teens, download The Allstate Foundation’s free ‘Happy, Successful Teens’ SEL Parent Guide from the WeAreTeachers website.
+The guide is also available in Spanish and can be downloaded here.

 This post was written as part of The Allstate Foundation and We Are Teachers SEL Parent Guide campaign, and sponsored by The Allstate Foundation.
 All opinions are mine.
 The Allstate Foundation empowers young people— and those that guide and teach them— with social and emotional skills to build character and transform lives.
 Learn more at https://allstatefoundation.org/